tech2wiki/tech2wiki-website/content/tech2/tech2_using/README.md

 ---
-sort: 120
+sort: 200
 ---

-# Tech2 hardware issues
+# Using the Tech2

 {% include list.liquid all=true %}